Stagnant industry, weak retail sales point to grim Q4

 A wider measure of industrial output, which includes utility output and oil and gas extraction, was flat on the month, below forecasts for a 0.1 percent rise and after a 0.3 percent gain in August.

-Britain's economy grew 0.5 percent in the third quarter, and the Office for National Statistics said the industry data would have a negligible downward effect on that figure.
+The economy grew 0.5 percent in the third quarter, and the Office for National Statistics said the industrial output data would have a negligible downward effect on that figure.

-Think-tank NIESR said its latest growth estimate showed the economy had maintained its momentum through October, growing by 0.5 percent in the rolling three-month comparison.

-"It is welcome news that the UK economy has continued to expand.
-But the UK faces significant headwinds from the euro area's sovereign debt crisis," NIESR said in a statement.

-Last week, the institute forecast growth of 0.9 percent this year and just 0.8 percent next year and said it saw a near 50 percent chance of a renewed recession in Britain.

-The debt crisis raging in the euro zone, Britain's main trading partner, and a tepid recovery in the United States -- the world's largest economy -- have also stoked fears the UK economy faces a rough ride.
+The debt crisis raging in the euro zone, Britain's main trading partner, and a tepid recovery in the United States -- the world's largest economy -- have also stoked fears that Britain's economy faces a rough ride.

 Recent business surveys showed that growth in the country's dominant services sector slowed more than expected in October while manufacturing contracted at its fastest pace in more than two years.

-Worries about the outlook prompted the Bank of England to restart its quantitative easing programme last month with an additional 75 billion pound injection of cash, and a growing number of economists think it may have to do more.
+Worries about the outlook prompted the Bank of England to restart its quantitative easing programme last month with an additional 75 billion pound injection of cash, and a growing number of economists think the central bank may have to do more.

 SHOP SALES SOFTEN